arijit1410/Text-Summarization/README.md

 ## A little comparitive case study for unsupervised text summarization.

 For out experiment, we have scraped an online tech article discussing the pros and cons of the OnePlus 7 smartphone and giving a final review on it.
 For this study, I have considered unsupervised techniques because for summarization because I believe we won't have ground truth annotations for the text summaries everytime.
 Supervised methods require a lot of data and human participation.
 Since most datasets for text summarization are for news articles and documents, we need a build robust model that can summarize text in an unsupervised manner, without having to worry about domain adaptation.
+We compare two approaches for our intial tests.

+1) TextRank ( Graph-Based )

+2) SkipThoughts ( Encoder-Decoder Network)

 ## Summaries